Growing food in our increasingly variable climate is a challenge.

 Vertical farming is a relatively recent development with the first commercial vertical farm being reported as developed in 2012 in Singapore.
-Grand View Research estimated that the value of the vertical farming market would reach almost US$10 by 2025.
+Grand View Research estimated that the value of the vertical farming market would reach almost US$10 billion by 2025.

 Developing indoor vertical farms requires a good understanding of all the requirements each crop plant will need for optimal growth and development.
 As a relatively new technology, research can have a big impact on how successful these enterprises will be in the longer term with expertise in plant physiology supporting improvements to these systems.